 Earlier today Red Sox insider Sean McAdam took some time to field questions from Red Sox Nation.
-Everything from Kevin Youkilis' tradability to the chemistry in the clubhouse, he had you covered.
-Let's dive right in to it.
+Everything from Dustin Pedroia's injury to trade possibilities, he had you covered.
+Let's jump right in to it.

 Doug from Woburn asks: